nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 edit session <INDEX> <NEW SESSION NAME>
 ```

-- Edits session at index specified in `<SESSION>`.

 Examples:
-- `edit session 1 Tutorial1` will rename the first session listed to 'Tutorial1'.
+- `edit session 1 Tutorial1` will rename the first session listed to `Tutorial1`.